President's Cabinet | MCC

 Ray Gillaspie

-Ray Gillaspie served as Director of Kentucky Tech West Daviess County Campus in Owensboro, Kentucky for 22 years.
+Ray Gillaspie served as director of Kentucky Tech West Daviess County Campus in Owensboro, Kentucky for 22 years.
 In that capacity he was responsible for supervision of all academic programming, vocational/technical training, student support programming, and facilities and budget management.
 During that same time he served as an adjunct instructor for Murray State University in Vocational Teacher Preparation.
 He is also a graduate of the College Business Management Institute conducted by the University of Kentucky.
-Since 2000, he has served as Madisonville's Chief Business Officer.
+Since 2000, he has served as Madisonville's chief business officer.

-• M.S. in Industrial Education, Murray State University
+• M.S. in industrial education, Murray State University

 Dr. Jay Parrent